sailfishos-applications/daily-comics/info/comic_addition.md

 - If necessary, update the prefixes to ignore for sorting comic names in the `Comic` class (*ToDo: ¿Where?, please specify!*) and in the `resources/generate_list.sh` script.

 ## Note
-- Mind that a extracted comic strip proper can be in another format than JPEG, e.g. PNG or GIF (for animated comics).
+Mind that an extracted comic strip URL (rsp. the image proper) may use another format than JPEG, e.g. PNG or GIF (for animated comics).